metal3-io/metal3-docs/design/use-ironic.md

 1. Build a new provisioning/deployment tool for the sake of having one written in golang.
-2. Integrate with every provisioning/deployment tool potential users of MetalKube might have in their data centers.
+2. Integrate with every provisioning/deployment tool potential users of Metal3 might have in their data centers.

 ## Proposal